MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/insights/segment-no-results.md

 - Check if the intended [relationship path](/dynamics365/customer-insights/relationships#relationship-paths) is used as several paths could be technically valid between your source table (with filter condition on attribute) and the *Customer* table.
 If there are several tables involved, inspect each relationship and validate if they're configured correctly with the right attributes.

 - The attribute value evaluation is case-sensitive.
 For example, two tables are related through a common attribute *MembershipType*.
 If the attribute value is *GOLD* in one table and *gold* in the other table, it will not yield successful join and return no results.
-That's also true for GUIDs, which is easy to miss.
+The same logic applies to GUIDs, which is easy to miss.

 - Verify the data types of the attributes align across tables.